rmah6390/discord-bot-python/README.md

 - `!roll [sides]` → roll a die (default 6)
 - `!addtodo <text>` / `!listtodos` / `!cleartodos` → JSON todos per server

-I built this to practice Python events and keeping secrets in `.env`.
+I built this to practice Python events.
+I also learned to keep secrets in \.env`.`

 ## Setup
 1) Create a bot in Discord Developer Portal and enable **Message Content Intent**.